 ARRT neither recommends nor endorses specific study materials.
 The examination content specifications will help candidates know what information may be included on the examination.
 Contact a local radiologic technology program or the American Society of Radiologic Technologists (ASRT) for resource suggestions.
 The ASRT may be reached at (505) 298-4500 or through their website at www.asrt.org.

 Can I get my exam results online?

-If an examination is completed on Monday or Tuesday of any given week (or on Wednesday through Saturday of the week before), and there are no holds on a candidate's record, results will be mailed on Friday of that same week.
-Candidates can also verify registration on Friday of that week by checking the ARRT Directory.
-If candidates have not chosen to exclude themselves from the ARRT Directory and have passed their examination, their names and certification categories will appear on this site.
+If your examination is completed on Monday or Tuesday of any given week (or on Wednesday through Saturday of the week before), and there are no holds on your record, results will be mailed on Friday of that same week.
+You can also verify certification and registration on Friday of that week by checking the ARRT Directory.
+If you have not chosen to exclude yourself from the ARRT Directory and have passed your examination, your name and certification and registration disciplines will appear on this site.

 How are ARRT exams scored?